jannis-kiriasis/digibooking/README.md

 ## Issues fixed

 1. Fit 2 columns with width 50% and margin on the same row.
 The total width + margin is above 100%.
-Solution: use `box-sizing:border-box;` and the padding width is included in the column width [Stackoverflow](https://stackoverflow.com/questions/14416651/including-margin-for-width-and-height).
+Solution: use `box-sizing:border-box;` and the padding width is included in the column width.
+[Stackoverflow](https://stackoverflow.com/questions/14416651/including-margin-for-width-and-height).
 2. Make the button left and right sides completely rounded.
 Setting a `border-radius: 50%` will make my button completely rounder.
 Solution: Set the `border-radius` to the same dimension as the left and right padding.
 3. Center align horizontally 4 images in a div.
-Solution: used `display: flex;` and `justify-content: center;` [stackoverflow](https://stackoverflow.com/questions/10989238/.center-image-horizontally-within-a-div).
+Solution: used `display: flex;` and `justify-content: center;`.
+[Stackoverflow](https://stackoverflow.com/questions/10989238/.center-image-horizontally-within-a-div).
 4. Make `search-services-white` and `search-services-light-blue` divs grow with their content.
-Solution: Add `overflow:hidden` to the parent container [stackoverflow](https://stackoverflow.com/questions/4657148/how-to-make-a-div-grow-with-content).
+Solution: Add `overflow:hidden` to the parent container.
+[Stackoverflow](https://stackoverflow.com/questions/4657148/how-to-make-a-div-grow-with-content).
+5. Override iPhone / iPad default styling of submit button.
+The button isn't styled as declared in the CSS.
+Solution: add to the class .button `-webkit-appearance: none;`.
+[Stackoverflow](https://stackoverflow.com/questions/5438567/css-submit-button-weird-rendering-on-ipad-iphone).
+6. Prevent telephone link in footer default styling on iPhone / iPad.
+Solution: declare the styling of the <a> tag.
+[Stackoverflow](https://stackoverflow.com/questions/3736807/how-do-i-remove-the-blue-styling-of-telephone-numbers-on-iphone-ios).

 ## Deployment